This Texas company provides car insurance for members of the agricultural community.

 - Good driving

-The AgWorkers site notes that car insurance quotes will be personalized for each customer.
-Details such as your gender, vehicle type, and credit score may affect your monthly rate.
+Details such as your gender, vehicle type, driving history, and credit score will affect your monthly rate.

 As a family- and community-oriented company, people who choose AgWorkers Insurance are generally pleased with the level of customer service and coverage.
 But like most insurance companies, there are a number of negative reviews, too.
 Here’s a look at both sides of the story: